Culture of Memphis, Tennessee: Fine arts

 The Cooper-Young neighborhood in Midtown Memphis has also been home to several art galleries.
 The Edge is an art studio neighborhood, located at the edge of downtown near Madison Avenue, Marshall, and Union Avenue.
-The Edge is home to Memphis' Black Repertory Theater, world-famous Sun Studios, and Delta Axis, among others.
+The Edge is home to Memphis' Black Repertory Theater, world-famous Sun Studio, and Delta Axis, among others.
 The old commercial strip on Broad Avenue in the Binghampton area is home to a cluster of artists and craftsmen.

 Quality commercial art galleries in the east Memphis area include the David Lusk Gallery, Perry Nicole Gallery, L Ross Gallery and Lisa Kurts Gallery.
 All are on or near Poplar Ave., the main east–west thoroughfare.
 The Memphis College of Art and the Memphis Brooks Museum of Art are neighbors inside Overton Park, along with The Shell, a 1930s outdoor performing arts venue recently renovated and reopened in September 2008.

 More informally, art intersects with entrepreneurship in many traditionally African American neighborhoods through hand-painted signs.
 Artists like James "Brick" Brigance, an Orange Mound native, paints lettering, logos and images on the brick facades of many neighborhood buildings.

 Film

 Memphis has an active and growing film industry.
 Movies filmed at least partially in Memphis include The Firm, The Client, Walk the Line, Hustle & Flow, In the Valley of Elah, and Undefeated.
 Indie Memphis provides year-round programming, with screenings of local and independent films.
-Indie Memphis also hosts an annual film festival, which has been ranked by MovieMake Magazine as one of the world’s “25 Coolest Film Festivals” for 2009.
-In 2013, the festival was listed as one of the "Top 50 Festivals Worth the Entry Fee" by MovieMaker magazine.
-In 2011 more than 8,000 people attended the film festival.
+Indie Memphis also hosts an annual film festival, which was attended by more than 8,000 people in 2011.

-MovieMaker Magazine ranked Memphis among the “Top 10 U.S. Cities for Moviemakers to Live” from 2006 - 2009 owing its ranking to strong state and local incentives, low production cost, a “crack film office,” and the rich culture Memphis offers.